moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 CREATE USER <my_user>;
 ```

-You can also create a user and link it to a login at the same time as shown in the following code example:
+You can also create a user and link it to a login simultaneously as shown in the following code example:
 ```sql
 CREATE USER <my_user> WITH LOGIN = <my_login>;
 ```